mfthomps/RESim/simics/examples/network_file_system/README.md

 You can then run the simulation:

       resim ubuntu_driver.ini

+It may take a few moments for the driver and target system to boot.
+The simulation will stop at the simics> prompt when it is booted.
+Use the "c" command at the simics prompt to run forward a while to get past all the Linux initialization.
+Use the "ptime" command to watch time advance.
+Use the "stop" stop command to stop the simuation when "Time" seems to be advancing close to or faster than real time.

+Create a snapshot so you can return to that point without rebooting:
+    @cgc.writeConfig('running')

 The driver username is mike, password is password.
 You can either login via the driver console, or use: